I started a blog that combined all of these elements...

 His eyes traveled back to the sad form on the ground and he crouched down next to her again.
 Two forensic technicians were carefully washing off the cement and taking samples as they went along to not compromise the evidence.
 Both of them swore when they revealed her once lovely neck, now marred with the same gaping throat wound that all of the victims had.
 Luo could also see she was wearing garters with stockings under her dress.
 He nodded his head.
 She was an escort, he was sure of it.
 He stared at her.
 Who were you?
 Why did you have to die?
 His brain whirled around.
 Escorts.
 Powerful men or street lowlifes?
 Drugs?
 Is the killer crazy?
 Or wants to look crazy.
 Random or systematic?
 Triads?
 A power struggle?
 He thought of the American woman’s rant about Shanghai’s gangs.
 Pickpocket gangs.
 ‘Maybe something changed.’
 He rubbed his thumbs on his temples, “Bu ke si yi.”

-The result is a depth of information in a story that is also funny and ironic in a Candide-like way.
+The result is a depth of information in a story that ,without directly intending to, has ended up also funny and ironic in a Candide-like way.

 I visited many places in China, but stayed in Shanghai for weeks at a time, writing this story.